SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 3

 The general structure is *communicable diseases + action + epidemics/interventions*.
-This phrase is a complement to phrase 3, where *generic actions* are covered.
-The action terms in this phrase were separated out as they can be combined with `AND` rather than needing `NEAR`. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.
+This phrase is a complement to phrase 2, where the same diseases but *generic actions* are covered.
+This phrase is separated from phrase 2 because the *epidemic/intervention* can be combined with `AND` rather than needing `NEAR`. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 ``` Ceylon =
 TS =